Blog Home » Electrical Safety » 5 important holiday safety tips for lighting and décor

 It’s the most wonderful time of the year — a time for entertaining and enjoying the company of friends and family.
 Many homes will take part in another holiday tradition: decorating!

 This joyous time of year is all about making your home inviting and cheerful, inside and out.
-However, in the hustle and bustle of the season, it can be easy to forget that holiday lighting and décor can actually be hazardous if the proper precautions aren’t taken.
+However, in the hustle and bustle of the season, it can be easy to forget that holiday lighting and décor can be hazardous if the proper precautions aren’t taken.
 In fact, overloaded circuits, Christmas trees and holiday lights are responsible for fires that damage and destroy hundreds of homes each year, according to the National Fire Protection Association.

-1. Buy safe products.
+1) Buy safe products.

-2. Inspect holiday lights before you install them.
+2) Inspect holiday lights before you install them.

 Holiday lights stay packed for most of the year, so it’s important to check each set of lights (new or old) for broken or cracked sockets, loose connections, and frayed or bare wires.
+If ANY wire is exposed or the protective rubber casing is cracked or peeled, the entire cord should be discarded.
+Avoid electrical and fire hazards by paying attention when hanging lights.
+Make a safe call by throwing out damaged decorations.

-3. Consider LED holiday lights.
+3) Consider LED holiday lights.

 LED lights are not only longer lasting than incandescent bulbs, but they’re also a lot safer.
 Because they don’t get hot to the touch, they are much less likely to spark a fire in a dry Christmas tree.
 They also draw less energy from outlets, reducing the risk of an electrical fire and allowing you to connect more strands together safely.